-The following functions implement an iteration protocol for objects, allowing to iterate through all key-value pairs in an object.
-The items are not returned in any particular order, as this would require sorting due to the internal hashtable implementation.
+The following functions can be used to iterate through all key-value pairs in an object.
+The items are returned in the order they were inserted to the object.

 '''

-void json object iter(json t object)
+void json_object_iter (json_t object)

 '''

 Returns an opaque iterator which can be used to iterate over all key-value pairs in object, or NULL if object is empty.